driver-hdl/driver/README.md

-# driver
+# Driver
-Issue tracker for Driver IntelliJ plugin
+This is the public issue tracker for the Driver IntelliJ plugin